Kurigram District: Geography

 Kurigram District is located in the northern region of Bangladesh along the border with India.
 The district is bordered by Jamalpur district of Mymensingh division to the south, Gaibandha, Rangpur and Lalmonirhat districts as well as West Bengal state of India to the west, and the Indian states of Assam and Meghalaya to the east.
 In total, the district has 278.28 kilometers of international border with India.
 The district consists of 9 upazilas, 72 unions, and 1,872 villages.

 The climate of the district is higher in the summer and lower in the winter compared to other parts of Bangladesh.
-The average maximum temperature is around 32–33 degrees Celsius and the average minimum temperature is around 5-10 degrees Celsius.
+The average maximum temperature is around 32–33 degrees Celsius and the average minimum temperature is around 5–10 degrees Celsius.
 Like other parts of Bangladesh, the district experiences heavy rainfall during the rainy season, and the average annual rainfall is about 3000 mm.

 Several rivers flow through the center of Kurigram.
 The major rivers are the Brahmaputra (now called the Jamuna), Dharla, and Teesta.
 Minor rivers include the Dudhkumar, Phulkuar, Gangadhar, Jinjiram, and others.
 The three northern upazilas of the district were recently connected to the southern upazilas by a bridge over the Dharla river.

 Demographics

-According to the 2011 Bangladesh census, Kurigram District had a population of 2,069,073, of which 1,010,442 were males and 1,058,831 females.
-Rural population was 1,742,779 (84.22%) while the urban population was 326,494 (15.78%).
-Kurigram district had a literacy rate of 42.52% for the population 7 years and above: 46.49% for males and 38.80% for females.
+According to the 2022 Census of Bangladesh, Kurigram District had 605,722 households and a population of 2,329,160, of whom, 21.73% of the inhabitants lived in urban areas.
+18.67% of the population was under 10 years of age.
+The population density was 1,037 people per km2.
+The literacy rate (age 7 and over) was 65.13%, compared to the national average of 74.80% and the sex ratio was 96.84 males per 100 females.
+The ethnic population was 275.

 Religion

-Muslims are the majority with 92.40% while Hindus are 6.55%.
-The Hindu population has fallen in percentage from 6.90% to 6.55% from 2001 to 2011.
+Muslims are the majority with 92.82% while Hindus are 6.16%.
+The Hindu population has fallen in percentage from 6.55% to 6.16% from 2011 to 2022.